myyc/tor-nginx-golang-skeleton/README.md

 * All the images are tiny since they're based on Alpine.
 * As you can notice, this doesn't expose any ports.
 Obviously, because that's not how Tor works.
+* Wait, are you saying that potentially any backend app serving anything on port `BACKEND_PORT` works fine and this has nothing to do with `golang`` at all?
+That's right.